radames/face-landmarks-gradio/custom_gradio_component.md

 # Custom Gradio Component

-A custom componentent is a bundled set of HTML, CSS, and JavaScript and scoped as a single web-component.
+A custom component is a bundled set of HTML, CSS, and JavaScript and scoped as a single web-component.
 This allows you to create a custom component that can be used in any Gradio app and has its own UI, logic and styling.

 Here I'm using Svelte since it's a great framework for building component-based UIs.
 But you can use any framework you want or even vanilla JavaScript.